Facebook Privacy And Security Issue: Ethical Whistleblowing of 2019

 The world is in hot water to find the truth about Wylie’s blowing the whistle.
 Research after research, poll after poll, survey after survey, debate after debate, and opinion after opinion stream down to prove who is ‘right’ and who is ‘wrong’.

-The Court of justice will again decide wrongdoing must not go unpunished.
+The Court of Justice will again decide wrongdoing must not go unpunished.
 The world-ethic is again going to be divided into ‘Security and Privacy.’
 Wikipedia will add up another whistleblower on its list.
 Print media, cable media, web traffic will skyrocket once again.

 Facebook is indeed having a bad time recently for its lack of security measures on users’ privacy activity.
 It fails to detect activities related to terrorism.
-Most of its top officials resigned after the shocking mosques shootout in New Zealand last year when the shooter went on shooting through Facebook live stream.
+Most of its top officials resigned after the shocking mosque shootout in New Zealand last year when the shooter went on shooting through Facebook live stream.

 After a year of Wylie’s exposure of Facebook’s agreement to gather information of 50 million users and misused them by Cambridge Analytica, he has gone back to his original profession: fashion designing.
 He has been hired by the Swedish fashion retailer H&M.